cvmfs/doc-cvmfs/cpt-releasenotes.rst

     used to omit creation of unchunked objects for large files (`CVM-640 <https://sft.its.cern.ch/jira/browse/CVM-640>`_).
 This is most
     interesting for repositories hosting many files that are larger than 4MB.
-    For those repository, the speed of the publication process is improved by more than a factor of two.
+    For those repositories, the speed of the publication process is improved by more than a factor of two.
 This setting requires clients newer than version 2.1.7.
     **Note for garbage collected repositories**: Besides the release manager